 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioning system was produced after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
-However, if your AC equipment was produced before January 2010, you have a few options:
+If your AC equipment was produced after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
+However, if your air conditioning system was produced before January 2010, you have a few options:

-2) Call an HVAC company to replace the parts in your current AC equipment to help make it compatible with approved air conditioner refrigerant.
-Understand, though, this is not recommended because it could void your warranty(ies).
+2) Call an HVAC company to replace the parts in your current AC equipment to help make it compatible with approved AC refrigerant.
+Understand, though, this is not recommended because it could nullify your warranty(ies).

 READY TO BE DONE WITH IT?

-If you don’t want to have to worry about the trouble of your refrigerant being phased-out, or you don’t want to agonize about the soaring costs of said refrigerant, or you just want to love the environment with a non-ozone destroying refrigerant, call Service Experts Heating & Air Conditioning today and we’ll come out and provide you a free in-home estimate on a new air conditioning system, just in time for spring!
+If you don’t want to have to worry about the hassle of your refrigerant being phased-out, or you don’t want to agonize about the soaring costs of said refrigerant, or you just want to love the environment with a non-ozone destroying refrigerant, call Service Experts Heating & Air Conditioning today and we’ll come out and provide you a free in-home estimate on a new AC system, just in time for spring!